dexteryy/pwa-mode-detector/README.md

 ## Introduction

-PWA Display Mode Detector is an advanced tool designed for developers to analyze, demonstrate, and test Progressive Web App (PWA) behavior across different display modes.
+PWA Mode Detector is an advanced tool designed for developers to analyze, demonstrate, and test Progressive Web App (PWA) behavior across different display modes.
 This application provides context-aware insights into how PWAs run in various environments, allowing you to experience and compare the four main PWA display modes: `standalone`, `minimal-ui`, `fullscreen`, and `browser`.

 <div align="center">
   <img src="screenshots/preview.png" alt="Application Preview" width="80%">